Robert Dove: Early life and education

 Dove was born in Hamilton, Ohio and attended Ohio State University (BA, 1960), Duke University (MA, 1963; PhD, 1967) and Georgetown University (JD).
 He was a professor and lecturer at The Citadel and Iowa State University in the early 1960s.

 Career

 Dove joined the Parliamentarian's office in 1966.
-He was named Parliamentarian of the United States Senate in 1981 and remained in this position until he was dismissed by Democratic Majority Leader Robert Byrd in 1987 after the Democratic Party obtained a majority and control of the Senate.
+He was named Parliamentarian in 1981 and remained in the position until he was dismissed by Democratic Majority Leader Robert Byrd in 1987 after the Democratic Party obtained a majority and control of the Senate.
 He was replaced by Alan Frumin.

-He served on the staff of Senator Robert Dole from 1987 until 1995, when he was again appointed Parliamentarian of the United States Senate.
-In 2001, he determined that Senate rules allow only one budget bill per year related to revenue to be immune from filibuster.
+He served on the staff of Senator Robert Dole from 1987 until 1995, when he was again appointed Parliamentarian.
+In 2001, he determined that Senate rules allow only one budget bill per year related to revenue to be immune from filibuster, a process known as reconciliation.

-Provisions in a reconciliation bill, one provided for in section 310 of the Congressional Budget and Impoundment Control Act of 1974, may be deleted because the Parliamentarian may find it only has policy implications and no budgetary implications, and hence be subject to a point of order.
+Provisions in a reconciliation bill, one provided for in section 310 of the Congressional Budget and Impoundment Control Act of 1974, may be deleted if the Parliamentarian finds it has only policy implications and no budgetary implications, and hence be subject to a point of order.